September 9 (Monday) 6:30 pm - June 1 (Monday) 9:00 pm

 Do you need to update your CV?
 Did you not achieve your English qualification through school?
 Are you 19 years old or over?

-This is a one year course that will enable you to take the GCSE exam in June 2019.
-The course culminates in formal exams: Reading of texts (50%), Creative Writing (20%) and Persuasive/Transactional Writing (20%).
+This is a one year course that will enable you to take the GCSE exam in June 2020.
+The course is assessed via two final exams, which cover: Reading of texts (50%), Creative Writing (20%) and Persuasive/Transactional Writing (20%).
 It is also necessary to give a presentation or speech.
-Please follow the link to the specification for the Welsh Board paper here: http://www.eduqas.co.uk/qualifications/english-language/gcse/wjec-eduqas-gcse-english-lang-spec.pdf
+Please follow the link to the specification for the Welsh Board paper here: https://www.eduqas.co.uk/qualifications/english-language/gcse/

-You will be given regular homework and you will need to do this homework in order for class work to make sense for you and to prepare for the exams.
-The course requires you to be organised.
+Each week regular homework will be given which is directly linked to the class session and completion of this will enable you to make sense of the class work and for you to prepare for the exams.
+Good organisation will help you to get the most from the course.
 You will need to keep notes, be able to proofread and check writing tasks for errors and to speak in front of others in an assessed environment.
 Classes are informal, and work very much on a communal basis where all are invited to share their viewpoints and ideas.

 This is a challenging exam and you must already be proficient at correctly using punctuation, grammar and spellings.

 PLEASE NOTE: The final GCSE exams will take place during the day at Coleridge Community College.
-The dates are published by the exam board and all candidates must sit the exam then.
-You will be advised of the dates at the beginning of the course – expect to book leave / holiday from work / childcare as needed.
+The dates are published by the exam board and all candidates must sit the exam then – the provisional exam board timetable states Tuesday June 2nd and Friday June 5th 2020.
+Dates will be confirmed at the beginning of the course – expect to book leave / holiday from work / childcare as needed.

 Previous Experience and Knowledge Needed?